Don’t Want To Be Your Monster

 Yes, there’s a parallel between how vampires are marginalized in this book and how queer people are treated in the real world—but Mouton paints an even bigger picture.
 Adam was found as an infant by his Mom after a hate-motivated explosion at a synagogue killed his human parents; a human girl whom he meets in the course of investigating the town murders is also Jewish, and uses Jewish ethical beliefs (and the horror of the Holocaust) to guide her thinking about vampires.

-In an Author’s Note, he explains that Bram Stoker’s classic book Dracula is actually full of antisemitic tropes.
+In an Author’s Note, they explain that Bram Stoker’s classic book Dracula is actually full of antisemitic tropes.
 Adolf Hitler called Jews “vampires and bloodsuckers” and “the race which shuns the sunlight.”
 Moulton says, “I wanted to imagine what it would be like if the ‘Jewish vampire’ resembled the actual Jewish life that I knew….
 Basically, I took Bram’s attempt to hurt us and flipped it to show the reality of what it means to be Jewish–one of many ‘demonized’ minorities.”

 The diverse cast makes this more than just a “Jewish” story (or even a queer one), however.
 In addition to the Jewish characters (all White), Mom is Christian and White, Mama is Muslim and Black, and Sung is Asian, of Korean descent; another character is Latino.
 Moulton deftly draws on each of the characters’ distinct perspectives and experiences to explore broader issues of fear, marginalization, community, and family, while also giving us a gripping murder mystery, with well-thought-out worldbuilding around vampire life and history and some unexpected twists.